 Both the skin and flesh of zucchini is rich in antioxidants that can promote cellular integrity and reduce inflammation.
 This may help fight against conditions ranging from skin aging to chronic disease.
 Some of the nutrients and compounds that offer these benefits include:

 - Vitamin C

 - Glutathione peroxidase

 - Superoxide dismutase

 The skin is a very good source of these nutrients, so leave it intact.
-The skin is particularly good when grilled, or when zucchini is sliced and used as a topping or in ratatouille.
+The skin is particularly good when grilled, or when the zucchini is sliced and used as a topping or in ratatouille.

 One of zucchini’s biggest benefits is its versatility.
 It can be included in your diet in countless ways year-round, to help increase fiber intake and incorporate more plant-based foods into any diet.